Skip to content

 Hot Reload

-Starpod watches starpod.toml and agent.toml for changes while the server is running.
-When a file is modified, the new config is loaded and applied automatically — no restart needed.
+Starpod watches agent.toml for changes while the server is running.
+When the file is modified, the new config is loaded and applied automatically — no restart needed.

 What reloads instantly

-• model and provider — switch models on the fly
+• models — switch models on the fly

 • agent_name — update the agent's display name